 Students can begin making progress towards career goals during their first two years in college.
 An externship is an excellent opportunity for sophomores and second-semester freshmen, especially undecided majors, to explore potential career fields.
 Much of the students’ experience is through observation and shadowing.
 Students are given a small amount of responsibility; however, high levels of supervision and assistance are available.

 Students can complete a one or two credit externship experience with a classroom component and 20 on-site contact hours required for each credit (you may choose one or two credits).
 The classroom component of the externship, taught by a Career and Professional Development staff member, will incorporate decision-making strategies to help students narrow career choices.
 Students cannot take the externship course more than once.

 Students interested in completing a summer externship from a location outside the Triad area may access the classroom component online.

 Requirements for the Externship Course

 - Students must complete an application in order to be considered for the course: applications must be submitted to Eric Melniczek before enrollment in the course.

 - Applicants must be full-time, degree-seeking HPU students in good disciplinary standing.

 - Applicants must have earned a minimum grade point average of 2.0 (overall and in major, if a major has been declared).

-- All students must have earned at least 16 credits and no more than 59 credits to be eligible to enroll.
+- All students must have earned at least 16 credits.

 - Externship sites must meet established criteria.
 See list below.